-- Sustainability: This Framework and the Environmental Social Management System (ESMS) that all investees are required to establish will provide an opportunity to incorporate E&S considerations to ensure the sustainability of a project's design. - Do No Harm: Any REPP 2-financed activity must not cause harm to any of the following objectives: climate change mitigation, climate change adaptation, sustainable use and protection of water and marine resources, transition to a circular economy, pollution prevention and control, and protection and restoration of biodiversity and ecosystems.
-This ESMF work to ensure that environmental and social risks arising from project development and implementation are sufficiently assed and the necessary policies and procedure are in place to mitigate and mange potential negative effects on the social fabric and the environment.
+- Sustainability: This Framework and the Environmental Social Management System (ESMS) that all investees are required to establish will provide an opportunity to incorporate E&S considerations to ensure the sustainability of a project's design. - Do No Harm: Any activity financed by a Camco-managed fund must not cause harm to any of the following objectives: climate change mitigation, climate change adaptation, sustainable use and protection of water and marine resources, transition to a circular economy, pollution prevention and control, and protection and restoration of biodiversity and ecosystems.
+This ESMF works to ensure that E&S risks arising from project development and implementation are sufficiently assed and the necessary policies and procedures are in place to mitigate and mange potential negative effects on the social fabric and the environment. - The IFC's mitigation hierarchy is adopted: As a first step, fund investees should aim to anticipate and avoid any negative impacts to workers, affected communities and the environment.
+Where avoidance is not possible, steps should be taken to minimise or mitigate these impacts.
+Where residual impacts remain, investees should compensate for or/offset them. - Fit for purpose: Fund investees will adopt a risk-based approach to ensure that E&S requirements and processes are commensurate with the level of risk and nature of their projects.